dutinfo-projets4/documentation/source/index.html.md

 email     | User's email
 password  | User's password
-machine_name | Machine name for the generated token publickey | OpenPGP public key to be used for the generated token
+machine_name | Machine name for the generated token public_key | RSA public key to be used for the generated token

 # Authentication
 ## Challenge